MN Hail BuddyFree Minnesota hail history

 Know your rights

-The rules that decide Minnesota hail claims, in plain English, with the statute cited so you can check every statement yourself.
+The rules that decide Minnesota hail claims, with the statute cited so you can check every statement yourself.

 RCV vs. ACV: why your first check is smaller than your estimate